 Understanding the Cost of Your Dentures

 The cost of your dentures can vary greatly depending on a variety of factors, such as whether you receive full or partial dentures and what materials they’re made of.
-Once Dr. Hirji examines your mouth, we can walk you through all of your treatment options and discuss any desires you have for your new, restored smile.
+Once Dr. Rafiq examines your mouth, we can walk you through all of your treatment options and discuss any desires you have for your new, restored smile.
 Our team happily accepts all PPO dental insurance plans and always makes sure to maximize your benefits.
 We also offer additional financing through CareCredit.
-Dentures are one of the most cost-effective ways to regain a complete, confident smile!
-Give us a call today to schedule your consultation and get a personalized estimate.

 All of our dentures are custom-made to meet the unique goals and needs of every patient.
 This means that the cost of your dentures in Irving will depend specifically on what you want out of your new smile, not based on a one-size-fits-all restoration that anyone can get.
 Here are the three biggest factors that will influence the final price of your dentures:

-- Preparatory procedures: It’s important that your mouth is healthy before we start replacing your teeth.
+Preparatory procedures: Your mouth must be healthy before we start replacing your teeth.
 If you need to complete gum disease treatment or have a tooth extracted beforehand, these preparatory procedures will add to the final cost.

 Are Implant Dentures More Expensive?